temporalio/temporal-learning/docs/getting_started/php/hello_world_in_php/index.md

 All the code on this page is included in the [SimpleActivity](https://github.com/temporalio/samples-php/tree/master/app/src/SimpleActivity) sample, from our [Samples repository](https://github.com/temporalio/samples-php).

+## Downloading the project

+Clone the project repository and navigate to the project directory:

 ```command
 git clone git@github.com:temporalio/samples-php.git
 ```